 When It Happened Before

-Between these two bookend events, we’ve had SARS in 2002-2003 (8,098 confirmed cases, 774 deaths, demonstrating how rapidly hospitals can be overwhelmed and how effective aggressive quarantine can be) and the Ebola outbreak of 2014-2016 that killed more than 11,000 people across West Africa and proved the life-or-death importance of contact tracing and proper PPE protocols.
+Between these two bookend events, we’ve had SARS in 2002-2003 — 8,098 confirmed cases, 774 deaths — which demonstrated how rapidly hospitals can be overwhelmed but also proved that aggressive quarantine and contact tracing can contain a respiratory virus before it achieves widespread community transmission.
+SARS is actually a preparedness success story.
+MERS in 2012 showed that zoonotic spillover from camels to humans in the Middle East could create another coronavirus threat, contained regionally but a reminder that novel pathogens are always emerging.
+And the Ebola outbreak of 2014-2016 killed more than 11,000 people across West Africa and proved the life-or-death importance of contact tracing and proper PPE protocols.
 Each of these events was a dress rehearsal, and each time, the world largely forgot the lessons within a few years.
 Pandemic preparedness isn’t about predicting the next virus — it’s about accepting that there will be a next one and refusing to be caught flat-footed again.

 How Much Warning You’ll Actually Get